 The US Bureau of Labor Statistics is very informative.
 You can even look at resources for employment and wages by state and area.
-It is also very interesting to look at the Job Outlook to see the projected to grow in that occupation.
+Additionally, it is very interesting to look at the Job Outlook to see the projected to grow in that occupation.

 I hope you found this list of best low-stress jobs interesting.
 A high-paying job is wonderful but not if you are constantly put in high-stress situations that won’t let you achieve a healthy work-life balance.

 Could one of these low stress high paying jobs be perfect for your career move?
 Or might they be a great avenue for your child to shadow or gain experience in as an alternative to a summer job.
 Choose one to check out – you never know where it might lead.
 Are there any low stress jobs that pay well that you would add to this list?